 We oppose all laws that empower government officials to seize children and make them "wards of the state" or, by means of child labor laws and compulsory education, to infringe on their freedom to work or learn as they choose.
 We oppose all legally created or sanctioned discrimination against (or in favor of) children, just as we oppose government discrimination directed at any other artificially defined sub-category of human beings.

 We also support the repeal of all laws establishing any category of crimes applicable to children for which adults would not be similarly vulnerable, such as curfew, smoking, and alcoholic beverage laws, and other status offenses.
-Similarly, we favor the repeal of "stubborn child" laws and laws establishing the category of "persons in need of supervision."
-We call for an end to the practice in many states of jailing children not accused of any crime.
 We seek the repeal of all "children's codes" or statutes which abridge due process protections for young people.
-Juveniles should be held fully responsible for their crimes in accordance with their maturity and ability to administer their own rights and responsibilities.
+Juveniles must be held fully responsible for their crimes in accordance with their maturity and ability to administer their own rights and responsibilities.

 The so-called "War on Drugs" is in reality a war on people.
 We deplore the suffering that drug misuse has brought about; however, drug prohibition is more dangerous than drugs themselves and comes with a staggering cost in both money and human lives.
 The War on Drugs is a grave threat to individual liberty, to domestic order, and to peace in the world; furthermore, it has provided a rationale by which the power of the state has been expanded to restrict greatly our right to privacy and to be secure in our homes.